- Official publishing

 Command Papers are laid as printed copies and they are published according to standard publishing industry practices.

 The Journal Office may refuse to accept documents for laying which do not meet these requirements.
-The Journal Office has produced detailed guidance on its laying procedures.
+The Journal Office has produced detailed guidance on the procedures for laying parliamentary papers.

 'Presented to Parliament by [minister/s titles] by Command of Her Majesty'

 When there is more than one laying ministerIf a paper is being produced by a number of departments, the laying ministers should be listed by Cabinet precedence.
 The Journal Office can provide details on Ministers with authority to lay before Parliament and the order of Cabinet precedence.

 Using the Royal ArmsThe Royal Arms must appear at the top of the title page without the department's name.